nitou2504/roi-cavity-detection/readme.md

 1. Create a folder named `raw` in the base directory of the project.

 2. Inside the `raw` folder, place the periapical dental radiographs in JPG format.
 Each image should be accompanied by an XML file with the same name.
 The XML file should be formatted as Pascal VOC XML, providing information about the objects in the image, using the classes `caries` and `no_caries`.
+There is a sample radiograph JPG along with its accompanying XML file in the 'example' folder.

    The folder structure and file format should look like this: